waldson/modelform/README.md

     //On your view file...
     echo $form;

 The primary array values define rows, key/value pairs inside primary values define field/fieldSize.
-With previous layout you'll get a three rows form: first row with 'name'  and 'birth_date' inputs and second row with 'token' input and third row with a submit button. 'submit' key is a extra field automatically added to form object.
+With previous layout you'll get a three rows form: first row with 'name'  and 'birth_date' inputs, second row with 'token' input and third row with a submit button. 'submit' key is a extra field automatically added to form object.

 **PS:** You need to add Bootstrap 3 CSS file to your view file.